top of page

 Book an appointment with the mayor

-2 areas of interest based on our initial client meeting.
+2 user tasks were identified based on our initial client meeting

 After conducting the usability tests, the notes and the user quotes were translated into assertions.
 These assertions were then put on sticky notes and grouped to establish common issues within the system.
-Since the project had to completed within the 5 weeks, we had to prioritize on the issues that we wanted to address and build upon.
+Since the project had to completed within the 5 weeks, we democratically prioritized on the issues that we wanted to address and build upon.

 After detailed discussions, we decided to narrow down on four major findings (as labeled below).
 These were chosen on the basis of frequency with which these issues were faced by the users during the testing.